 The OS V3 (review here) has more mid-bass impact and a more prominent sub-bass with a slower rumble.
 In the midrange, the GT3 is considerably leaner and more articulated.

 The OS V3 has more midrange body and warmth, creating a more inviting sound.
 Male and female vocals sound richer and smoother on the OS V3 while the GT3 strives for clarity instead.

 The OS V3 has a more subdued lower treble and instead peaks at 9kHz which gives it a little extra clarity and sparkle.
-The GT3’s upper treble gets pushed behind the upper midrange and lower treble giving
+The GT3’s upper treble gets pushed behind the upper midrange and lower treble giving it its bright signature.

 The LZ A4 (review here) has a bit more mid-bass and significantly more sub-bass than the GT3.
 The GT3’s bass though, is of course, more textured.

 There’s more body to the A4’s midrange with thicker notes and slower transients.
 The GT3’s midrange timbre is more accurate but sounds a bit lean.
 Male and female vocals sound richer and less articulated on the LZ A4.

 In the treble, the A4 is quite subdued but it has crisp notes and timbral veracity.
 The A4 is warmer and more inviting but still has superior separation and is more resolving.